zteitler/2021A-301/syllabus.md

 You are allowed to use things that you learn from a book, online source, or person outside the class that *help you and your classmates to find your own solution* for a problem.
-However, if you read a full solution, so that there's little or nothing left for you and your classmates to figure out, then you *may not turn in that solution for credit*.
+However, if you read a full solution, so that there's little or  left for you and your classmates to figure out,nothing then you *may not turn in that solution for credit*.